al-obrien/pangoRo2go/README.md

 the API to run.
 This distinction is important if creating containers that are as light-weight as possible.

-A Dockerfile in the root folder is available for those wishing to create the image and deploy the API as a container.
-The details are customized for this project to use {renv}, specifically the minimum packages to run the API which are essentially just {plumber} and {pangoRo} and their direct dependencies.
+A `Dockerfile` in the root folder is available for those wishing to create the Docker image and deploy the API as a container.
+The details are customized for this project to use {renv}, specifically the minimum packages to run the API which are {plumber} and {pangoRo} plus their direct dependencies.

 ## API End-Points